6 Steps to an Eco Friendly Cup of Coffee

 5. Buy small batch sustainable coffee from the right people

 Coffee giants have long been criticized for their less than humane practices, and fair trade labelling has been a reaction to that.
 When you buy USDA certified organic and fair trade coffee from smaller companies, you ensure that growers are earning a fair wage for their beans and that those farmers took the extra care necessary to make coffee growing more eco friendly.
 As an added benefit, small batch coffee is likely to taste a lot better than mass produced alternatives.

 Our favorite organic and fair trade coffee is Bongo Java.
 One of the first coffee companies and cafes to make the switch to fair trade beans, Bongo Java has stayed ahead of the game with thoughtful, eco conscious coffee.

 If you buy your coffee at the grocery store, make sure to buy from the bulk section.
 Most large grocery chains have a bulk coffee section, and by buying coffee from there you reduce a lot of wasteful packaging.

 6. Compost your coffee

-If you have even a hint of green in your yard, or would like to, coffee grounds are a blessing.
+If you have even a hint of green in your yard or would like to, coffee grounds are a blessing.
 Throw them in your composter, or if you’re lazy like me right into your flower bed, and watch your plants blossom.
-The coffee adds helpful nitrogen to the soil, acts as a barrier to slugs and snails (who can eat up little plants), and attracts worms, delivering more nutrients to your plants.
+The coffee adds helpful nitrogen to the soil, acts as a barrier to slugs and snails (who can eat up little plants), and attracts worms, delivering more nutrients to your garden.